buhrmi/simpwars-contracts/README.md

 ### The Calamity

 At one point in the future, a calamity will be triggered and the moon will explode.
 When that happens, no new Moon Tokens can be mined anymore.
 This is a random event that can occur at any point in time which can not be predicted.
-The amount of Moon Tokens will decrease, until one day the last Moon Token has been used.
+After the calamity occured, Moon Tokens can only be burned, but not mined.
+The amount of Moon Tokens will slowly decrease, until one day the last Moon Token has been used up.

 ### Contract Address